c-h-russell-walker/weatheremail/doc/notes.md

 #### *MISC
-We obviously shouldn't use my personal gmail account with built in Django email functionality if we want to scale ;-)
-I assume we'd have a queue of emails with the HTML all rendered and reeady to go using a third party service.
+We obviously shouldn't use my personal gmail account with built in Django email functionality I assume we'd have a queue of emails with the HTML all rendered and ready to go using a third party service.

-Also to note is the better performance of Django's `send_mass_mail()` detailed here: https://docs.djangoproject.com/en/1.10/topics/email/#send-mass-mail-vs-send-mail
+Also to note: the better performance of Django's `send_mass_mail()` detailed here: https://docs.djangoproject.com/en/1.10/topics/email/#send-mass-mail-vs-send-mail

 Also we could use the `EmailMessage` class for extra built in functionality.